runemadsen/runemadsen-2012/writings/printing-code/index.md

 * _Design by committee_ is a terrible thing, and therefore most assignments will be individual.
 Groups are allowed during mid-terms and finals.

 * That being said, you are encouraged to share paper and AMS reservations with at least one other person.
-The print reservations at AMS fills up quickly, and it's much better to go in groups of 2 or 3 people.
+The print reservations at AMS fill up quickly, and it's much better to go in groups of 2 or 3 people.

 * Please participate.
 I will try to give my honest opinion, and you should try your best to give me yours.
-This also means doing the readings.
+This also means actually doing the readings.

-* In this class I highly encourage you to take on the role as an artist and independent thinker: This means that you will need to find a delicate balance between thought and tool.
+* In this class I highly encourage you to take on the role as an artist and independent thinker.
+You will need to find a delicate balance between thought and tool.
 Building your own tools is great (and highly encouraged), but please don't surrender to technology just because you can.
-You are in control, and your thought process should guide your designs.
+You are in control, and your thought processes should guide your designs.

 Inspirational Reading
 ---------------------